sblandford/wifi-xlation/src/doc/Docker variables and mount points.md

 ## HTTPS_ENABLE
 #### Default: false
 Enable SSL if possible.
-This is possible when valid SSL certificate files are supplied.
+This is possible when valid SSL certificate files are supplied

 ## SSL_CHAIN
 User supplied SSL certificate chain.
-This can be a file on a mounted directory or an S3 location in s3:// format.
+This can be a file on a mounted directory or an S3 location in s3:// format

 ## SSL_KEY
 User supplied SSL certificate key.
-This can be a file on a mounted directory or an S3 location in s3:// format.
+This can be a file on a mounted directory or an S3 location in s3:// format

 ## AWS_ACCESS_KEY_ID
 Access key used for fetching SSL_CHAIN and SSL_KEY from an s3:// bucket location